Copyright 2008 University of Minnesota Board of Regents.

 Veterinary Special Services

 Veterinary technicians are available by arrangement with RAR to perform some special services for investigators such as obtaining body fluids, administration of drugs including anesthetics and related procedures.
 These services are billed as time and materials.
-Contact the Veterinary Services Office at 612-624-9100 for details.
+Please complete the RAR Technical Services Request or contact the Veterinary Services Office at 612-624-9100 for details.

 RAR also has specific programs for: